 Goat Milk A2 Formula

-Goat milk is easier to digest than cow milk and the A2 milk makes the formula easier for infants to absorb.
+Goat milk formula is easier to digest than cow milk and the A2 milk makes the formula easier for infants to absorb.
 The added HMOs make this Goat milk formula different than the other options on the market as well.

 Made with 100% full cream goat’s milk with prebiotics.
 Kendamil is rich in iron, Vitamin A, Vitamin C, and Vitamin D. Kendamil formula has added DHA and ARA obtained without hexane extraction, and is fish oil free.
 It also uses organic coconut oil instead of palm oil.
 This blend supports muscle, eye, and brain growth.